Post-Holiday Detox Salad (vegan)

 Healing Chicken Ginger Soup

-I have been making this soup a lot these days.
-It is spicy, warming, and healing....just perfect to help kick this cold I've had.
-First I make a simple broth using bone-in chicken breasts, a bunch of chopped fresh ginger, a whole head of garlic, fresh lemongrass, and a few cups of chopped shiitake mushrooms.
+I’ve been making this soup a lot these days.
+It’s spicy, warming, and deeply nourishing—just the thing to help kick the lingering cold I’ve had.
+It starts with a simple homemade broth made from bone-in chicken breasts, a generous amount of fresh ginger, a whole head of garlic, fresh lemongrass, and a few cups of chopped shiitake mushrooms.
+After simmering for a few hours, the broth is strained and returned to the pot with fresh vegetables, the shredded cooked chicken, and some Thai rice noodles.
+We serve it topped with crisp napa cabbage, basil, and cilantro—and for the grown-ups only, a few slices of fresh Thai chiles.

 Read More